felixhao28/JSCPP/README.md

 	- New
 		+ Support some basic class usages (see `test\class_basics.cpp`).
 		+ Uses special uninitialized numeric and poitner value.
+		+ Adds an "unsigned_overflow" option to treat unsigned numeric overflow as "error"(default), "warn" or "ignore".
+Overflow on signed types will always throw an error.
 	- Fix
 		+ Fixed some string-related methods.
 		+ Fixed `pow` in `<cmath>`, thanks to [Clemenard](https://github.com/Clemenard).